hayub2000/Sports_App/README.md

 # Sports_App
-Sports App implemented on react native including the splash screen, stack and tab navigation and Sports data fetched through the API
+Sports App implemented using React Native and Expo GO which includes the following:
+Splash screen
+Stack and Tab navigation
+Data fetching through API